Climbing A Mountain In Pakistan.

 Climbing & Trekking Permit.

 Once you have decided which mountain you want to climb we can start the preparations and apply for the necessary permits.
 A climbing permit is required to climb peaks which are above 6500 meters, a trekking permit is required for some areas, one of them is the Central Karakoram National Park area(CKNP).
 We have extensive details of all peaks, permit fees, rules and regulations regarding climbing in Pakistan.
 We will take care of everything so you can focus on your Climbing.

 At the beginning of each year the Gilgit-Baltistan Council publishes the official royalty fees for the upcoming summer and winter climbing season.
 This notification is publicly available and makes a distinction in terms of mountain, trekking and waste disposal fees for various areas and the two seasons.
-We have to apply for the Permits that’s why we need a deposit from you.
-The royalty fees for the permits are paid to the Gilgit-Baltistan Government and they are not refundable.
-Please contact us for more details.
+When we apply for your permit we will have to deposit the required fees which means they are therefore non-refundable.

 All particulars with regard to your expedition including the details of all members must be sent to us so that we can get the government clearance for the approval of your climbing permit.
 Additional members can still be added or changed at a later date if needed but it is best to send everything well in advance to prevent any delays at the start of your expedition.
 We currently advise to apply not later than 3 months in advance as unfortunately we have noticed that the time for clearance is taking longer each year.

 Helicopter Rescue Bond.

 Each expedition has to obtain a helicopter rescue bond of US$10,000/- from Askari Aviation www.askariaviation.comin order to be allowed to commence the expedition.
 If these rescue services are not used, the bond will be refunded after the end of the expedition minus the administration charges from Askari Aviation.
 We are able to assist with these arrangements if needed.